CanPixel/aether/README.md

 - ÆTHER opens the dashboard.
 - iCE opens the Information Complexity Explorer.
-- Flow opens the semantic relation graph for captured knowledge.
-This rail button is shown in Developer Mode.
 - Web View switches back to browser content.
 - Settings opens the global settings modal.
 - AiON can be opened from the right-side panel control.